Gulliver Prep High School

 “We are very fortunate that we have successful people who are more than willing to jump in and support our programs.”

-– Mark Schusterman, athletic directo
+– Mark Schusterman, athletic director

 “It’s made a tremendous difference, and for people who are having second thoughts about spending the money, it’s given kids incredible pride in our locker rooms.”